shreyasnavada/REST_APIs/README.md

 # REST_APIs
 Repository is created  for the RestAPIs using Postman .
-A lot of information is captured which will be useful for learners in getting  the useful information
+A lot of information is captured which will be useful for learners here.